-There are plenty of great things to do in the Canyon in January; in fact, most of the activities available any other time of year are yours to choose from.
-Certainly a hike on the South Kaibab or Bright Angel Trail is very much worth doing, but be sure to have hiking crampons for the icy trails (it’s not particularly advisable to hike Grandview, New Hance, or Tanner Trails in winter unless you’re with a guide company or are experienced.)
+There are plenty of great things to do in the Canyon in January; in fact, most of the activities available at any other time of year are yours to choose from.
+Certainly, a hike on the South Kaibab or Bright Angel Trail is very much worth doing, but be sure to have hiking crampons for the icy trails (it’s not particularly advisable to hike Grandview, New Hance, or Tanner Trails in winter unless you’re with a guide company or are experienced.)
 Experienced hikers can also take a trip to the closed North Rim of the canyon by backpacking from the South Rim.
-While not for the inexperienced, this rim to rim to rim to rim hike allows visitors access to one of the most remote places in the United States and to have it almost completely to yourself.
-There are also opportunities for snowshoeing and cross country skiing if there is snow on the ground or if you want to visit a nearby town or city to gain access to more snow.
+While not for the inexperienced, this rim-to-rim-to-rim-to-rim hike allows visitors access to one of the most remote places in the United States and to have it almost completely to themselves.
+There are also opportunities for snowshoeing and cross-country skiing if there is snow on the ground or if you want to visit a nearby town or city to gain access to more snow.
 Because the snow doesn’t stick around for more than a few days in Grand Canyon in February, there are times when you might come to the park in winter and find no snow on the ground at all.

 Things to see in February

 Grand Canyon National Park is well known for its opportunities for sightseeing.
 There are nearly as many sights to see in Grand Canyon as there are things to do, but what you want to see in the park really depends on what you are interested in.
-Below, we’ve complied a short list of some of the must see sights in the canyon in February, but make sure to do your own research to see what specially piques your interest in the park.
-There are opportunities to see old western and settler history, fossils and geological artifacts, and even arts galleries and architecture, depending on what you are interested in.
+Below, we’ve compiled a short list of some of the must-see sights in the canyon in February, but make sure to do your own research to see what especially piques your interest in the park.
+There are opportunities to see old western and settler history, fossils and geological artifacts, and even art galleries and architecture, depending on what you are interested in.

 Hermit’s Rest/Scenic Drive: One of the roads that is closed to private vehicles in the summer, this drive is one of the most popular in the park and well deserves its reputation.
 Heading west along the South Rim, driving this road in a private vehicle allows you to take your time and really enjoy the overlooks without being rushed to catch your shuttle.
 At the end of the road, you’ll find a snack stand and gift shop in a building constructed to look like a miner’s cabin.
 In the early 1900s, visitors used this stand, called Hermit’s Rest, as the last spot of civilization before plunging into the canyon.

 Hopi Point: One of the best overlooks along the Hermit’s Rest scenic drive, many claim that is the best spot for sunrise or sunset in the canyon.
-With sweeping panoramic views of the entire canyon and glimpses of the Colorado, this view point is great any time of year.
+With sweeping panoramic views of the entire canyon and glimpses of the Colorado River, this viewpoint is great any time of year.
 It is especially good, however, in winter when you can drive to it yourself and not be swarmed with those that got off your shuttle bus as you will be in summer.

-Desert View Watchtower: Inside the first village you encounter when entering from the eastern side, this watch tower is visited by few and climbed by fewer, but is well worth exploring.
-Built in 1932 by architect Mary Colter, the tower seems to rise out of the canyon wall itself and uses the designs and inspiration of the Ancestral Puebloan people that inhabited the Colorado plateau.
-On the first level there is a recreation of a Native American Kiva which often hosts cultural demonstrations while the upper floors gives fantastic views of the canyon.
+Desert View Watchtower: Inside the first village you encounter when entering from the eastern side, this watchtower is visited by few and climbed by fewer, but is well worth exploring.
+Built-in 1932 by architect Mary Colter, the tower seems to rise out of the canyon wall itself and uses the designs and inspiration of the Ancestral Puebloan people that inhabited the Colorado plateau.
+On the first level, there is a recreation of a Native American Kiva which often hosts cultural demonstrations while the upper floors provide fantastic views of the canyon.